jeremy-clakron/jerVNC/README.md

 ### Server Requirements

-noVNC follows the standard VNC protocol, but unlike other VNC clients it does require WebSockets support.
+jerVNC follows the standard VNC protocol, but unlike other VNC clients it does require WebSockets support.
 Many servers include support (e.g.
 [x11vnc/libvncserver](http://libvncserver.sourceforge.net/),
 [QEMU](http://www.qemu.org/), and
-[MobileVNC](http://www.smartlab.at/mobilevnc/)), but for the others you need to use a WebSockets to TCP socket proxy. noVNC has a sister project [websockify](https://github.com/novnc/websockify) that provides a simple such proxy.
+[MobileVNC](http://www.smartlab.at/mobilevnc/)), but for the others you need to use a WebSockets to TCP socket proxy. jerVNC has a sister project [websockify](https://github.com/novnc/websockify) that provides a simple such proxy.